lucassavona85-png/Time-Series/code/README.md

 # Code

-Ce dossier contient tout le code source du projet d'analyse de séries temporelles.
+This folder contains all the source code for the time-series analysis project.

-## Contenu
+## Contents

-### Scripts Python
-Placez ici vos scripts Python pour :
-- Le prétraitement des données
-- L'analyse exploratoire
-- La modélisation et les prévisions
-- La visualisation des résultats

-### Notebooks Jupyter
+### Jupyter Notebooks
-Placez ici vos notebooks (.ipynb) pour :
+Place your notebooks (.ipynb) here for:
-- L'exploration des données
+- Data exploration
-- Les expérimentations
+- Experimentation
-- Les analyses détaillées
+- Detailed analyses

-### Fonctions Utilitaires
+### Utility Functions
-Organisez votre code en modules réutilisables.
+Organize your reusable code into modules.

-## Conventions de Nommage
+## Naming Conventions
-- Utilisez des noms descriptifs en anglais ou en français
-- Format recommandé : `snake_case` pour les fichiers Python
+- Use descriptive filenames in English
-- Exemple : `analyse_serie_temporelle.py`, `preprocessing_data.py`
+- Example: `preprocessing_data.py`

-## Commentaires
+## Comments
-- Commentez votre code pour faciliter la compréhension
+- Comment your code to improve readability
-- Ajoutez des docstrings aux fonctions importantes
+- Add docstrings to important functions